3.17 Inflammatory conditions and autoimmune disease

 Inflammation

 Acute (short-term) inflammation usually last for a few days.
 Causes include injuries and bacterial infections.
 Chronic inflammation refers to long-term conditions.
 Often chronic inflammation occurs as an aberration of the immune system, where it inadvertently attacks the body rather than responding to a pathogen or clearing damage.
-This section discusses chronic inflammatory conditions affected by smoking, particularly autoimmune diseases in which smoking potentially plays a role in causation.
+This section discusses chronic inflammatory conditions affected by smoking, particularly autoimmune diseases.

 Cigarette smoke has pro-inflammatory effects that trigger an inflammatory response.
 This occurs both in the lungs and in the rest of the body.
 The chemicals present in cigarette smoke interact with various different cell types of the immune system, increasing the numbers of cells that accumulate at site of inflammation and changing the levels of cytokines (signalling molecules released by immune cells)1 and other biological molecules that regulate inflammation.2